treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 ## Overuse: using lambda when the alternative is more readable

-Lambda expressions are useful when you're passing functions into other functions, which common when practicing functional programming.
+Lambda expressions are useful when you're passing functions into other functions, which is common when practicing functional programming.
 Functional programming isn't the only way to use Python though: Python is a multi-paradigm language so we can mix and match coding disciplines to make our code more readable.

 Compare this: